Austin Gallery

 • More motors and electronics than a plain recliner

-The CANMOV big-and-tall lift recliner is the pick when a standard chair simply is not enough chair.
-It is built wide and rated to a high weight capacity, so larger frames get a seat that fits rather than one they overhang.
-Beyond size, its headline feature is the power lift: the whole chair tilts forward at the touch of a button to bring you nearly to standing, which is a genuine daily help for anyone with a bad back, sore knees, or limited mobility.
+The Crestmeade is the pick when a standard chair simply is not enough chair.
+It is built wide and deeply padded, so larger frames get a seat that fits rather than one they overhang.
+Beyond size, its headline feature is the dual-motor power lift: the back and footrest run on independent motors, so you can raise your legs without lowering your back, and the whole chair tilts forward at the touch of a button to bring you nearly to standing.

 Also Great

-A wide, high-capacity recliner sized for larger frames, with a power lift that tilts the whole chair forward to help you stand.
-Add massage and heat and it is the pick for anyone who needs more seat, more support, and an assist getting up — comfort engineered for a bigger body or limited mobility.
+A wide, generously padded recliner with a dual-motor power lift that tilts the whole chair forward to help you stand.
+Independent back and footrest motors mean real positioning control, and the Ashley name means parts and service.
+The pick for anyone who needs more seat, more support, and an assist getting up.

 Buy this if a standard recliner feels small or you want a lift function that eases you to your feet.
-The oversized seat and high weight rating fit big-and-tall users, the power lift tilts forward for a gentle stand-assist, and the built-in massage and heat make long sits genuinely restorative — a strong choice for elderly or mobility-limited users too.
+The oversized build fits larger frames, the dual motors move the back and footrest independently so you can fine-tune positions a single-motor chair cannot, and the forward lift is a genuine daily help for elderly or mobility-limited users.

 What we don't like

-It is large — measure your space, because the oversized frame takes up real room.
-Lift-and-massage chairs pack more motors and electronics, which means more that could eventually need service, and it needs an outlet.
+It is large, so measure your space, and lift chairs pack more motors and electronics, which means more that could eventually need service.
+It needs an outlet, and it sits at the premium end of this list.

 Best ValueAlso Great